28 Downstream clusters #

 resource.

-Clone the suse-edge/fleet-examples repository from the Edge relase tag that you wish to use.
+Clone the suse-edge/fleet-examples repository from the Edge release tag that you wish to use.

 Create a directory in which you will store the pulled Helm chart archive(s).